Movie Review: Dawn of the Planet of the Apes (2014)

 We don’t see him in this movie except on an old video recorder, so we don’t know how he felt about causing the end of civilization as we know it.
 One imagines badly.
 Thank god he didn’t have to act it.

 We see about as much of Franco, in fact, as we do of Pres.
 Obama, who, in news footage culled from some other crisis (2011 flu?
 2012 GOP debates?), warns people to protect themselves.
 It’s interesting seeing Pres.
 Obama here because I was thinking about him before the movie began.
 Specifically this question: Is it a coincidence that the first “Planet of the Apes” movies (1967-1973) occurred during the rise of black power, and this one coincides with our first black president?
-I’d like to think so but I’m a cynical SOB.
+I’d like to think not but I’m a cynical SOB.

 An edict introduced in the first act ...